jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

     Section "InputClass"
         Identifier "Waltop on wacom class"
         MatchProduct "WALTOP"
+        MatchIsTablet "on"
         MatchDevicePath "/dev/input/event*"
         Driver "wacom"

+            # Apply custom Options below.
     EndSection

-And that is all that is needed.
+The MatchIsTablet match is used so only the Waltop's digitizer/stylus is matched, not its pad buttons.
+This is because the pad buttons are not supported by xf86-input-wacom and should instead be on xf86-input-evdev.
 After a reboot your Waltop will now be using the Wacom X driver [xf86-input-wacom](xf86-input-wacom "wikilink").
 Since it is a system file you need root privileges.
 If your system has gnome and sudo installed you can use: